 How to Give Your Cat a Flea Bath

 - Pick the appropriate shampoo.
 If a flea bath for your cat is necessary to solve your feline's parasite woes, a quality flea shampoo is a must.
-Hartz UltraGuard Rid Flea and Tick Cat Shampoo is a great choice that is safe for his skin and can kill fleas and their eggs after just one treatment.
+Look for a shampoo that is safe for your kitty’s skin and can kill fleas and their eggs after just one treatment.
 Be sure to let the product sit on his skin for at least five minutes so the active ingredients can do their job.
 When choosing a shampoo, be sure to use a product that is specifically designed for cats.
 Dog shampoos can be harmful to your kitty!

 - Use your kitchen sink.
 Instead of straining your back leaning over in the bathtub, use your kitchen sink to give your feline a quick bath.
 Rather than fully submerging your kitty, fill the sink with only a few inches of warm water and use a sponge or washcloth to rinse and lather up her coat.
 Be careful not to splash her face or get any shampoo in her eyes.
 However, fleas love to hang out around the ears and neck area, so be sure to use a flea comb on your cat afterwards if you aren’t able to scrub that part of her thoroughly.
 Delectables™ Squeeze Up™ treats are great for keeping kitty calm during bath time.
 Have a partner at your cat’s head, letting her lick up the treat while you scrub to keep her stress levels down.